vipul2802/o365hq.com/content/blog/The Evolution of Phishing.md

 ![](https://o365hq.com/images/637.jpg)

 Your sensitive data is being exploited by some sort of phishing attack all the time.
-Office 365 Advanced Threat Protection continuously identifies tons of various malicious URLs and email attachments and prevents them from reaching your mailboxes.
+Microsoft Defender for Office 365 continuously identifies tons of various malicious URLs and email attachments and prevents them from reaching your mailboxes.
 Microsoft Threat Protection offers high-quality assistance to keep your business and